OpenTela/TelaOS/README.md

 ## Documentation

-This /docs folder contains the core architectural and technical specifications of TelaOS.
+The `docs/` folder contains the core specs:

 | File | Description |
 |------|-------------|